jpmorganchase/modular/docs/how-to/convert-react-app.md

 - Copy over any necessary custom configurations, and ensure `modular start` `test` and `build` scripts succesfully start, test and build your app.

-Your React app will now be a Modular `app` package.
+Your app will now be a Modular `app` package.
 You can change the package type in the package's package.json `modular.type` field to `view` if more appropriate.

 Feel free to rename the workspace by following this guide:
 [Rename Package](./rename-package).